kjosib/kjosib.github.io/Contrib/Chaos.md

   In our context, I mean planning, control, execution, and administrative accountability for capacity, monitoring, support, and incident response.
 * End-User Documentation: Can a person unfamiliar with the specifics of your product (a) figure out what to even look for, and (b) find it?
-* Quality Assurance: Unit tests are not enough.
-But do we even know how to
+* Quality Assurance:
+  Code test coverage is not enough.
+  How do you know that the system does exactly what it's supposed to, even in weird rare corner cases?
 * Project Control:
   Track, report, and analyze the plan, forecast, budget, schedule, scope, progress, effort, process, and changes to the above.
 * Team member professional development: Are you getting better at this, fast enough?